mrlapizgithub/replit-query/README.md

 They will be in the following form.
 `replit query error: ...`
 Note that errors are put within a `.catch()` block.
+## Credits
+Special thanks to m3l0f1 to which this is adapted from [replya](https://www.npmjs.com/package/replya)